 1932 - Hopes that calm will prevail following the negotiations between the Indians and the British are dashed when Gandhi and Nehru are arrested.
 Nehru is sentenced to two years imprisonment.

-1934 - When Gandhi formally resigns from politics, Nehru becomes leader of the Congress Party.
+1934 - When Gandhi formally resigns from politics, Nehru becomes leader of the Congress.

 1935 - Limited self-rule is achieved when the British Parliament passes the Government of India Act (1935).
 The act gives Indian provinces a system of democratic, autonomous government.
 However, it is only implemented after Gandhi gives his approval.

 1937 - In February, after elections under the Government of India Act bring the Congress to power in seven of 11 provinces, Nehru is faced with a dilemma.
-Muhammed Ali Jinnah, the leader of the defeated Muslim League, asks for the formation of coalition Congress-Muslim League governments in some of the provinces.
+Muhammad Ali Jinnah, the leader of the defeated Muslim League, asks for the formation of coalition Congress-Muslim League governments in some of the provinces.
 His request is denied.

 The subsequent clash between the Congress and the Muslim League hardens into a conflict between Hindus and Muslims that ultimately leads to the partition of India and the creation of Pakistan.

 1939 - When the Second World War breaks out in September, Britain unilaterally declares India's participation on the side of the Allies.
 Nehru argues that India's place is alongside the democracies but insists that India can only fight as a free country.
 The Congress withdraws from government and decides it will not support the British war effort unless India is granted complete and immediate independence.
 The Muslim League, however, supports the British during the war.